dalong0514/readnotes/20190201读书笔记/2019116AutoCAD-Platform-CustomizationR25.md

 #### Simplifying User Interaction and Option Presentation

 Have you ever sat and scratched your head in hopes of deciphering the options displayed as part of a prompt string for a command or custom function?
 Maybe you have tried to use a command that presented nested option prompts, and no matter how well you guessed, you got the wrong results.
 Both of these situations waste time.
 Fortunately, there is a solution to these problems and it is in the form of dialog boxes.
 Dialog boxes, or more specifically DCL in AutoLISP, can be used to improve users' experience by allowing them to follow a nonlinear workflow and provide only the information required to complete a task.
 Users can quickly scan and change values before completing a task.
-At the end of the day, a dialog box can help to reduce clicks, which means saving time—and time is money.
+At the end of the day, a dialog box can help to reduce clicks, which means saving time — and time is money.

 ---